AhmedAmgadElsharkawy/Signal-Equalizer/README.md

 - **Music & Vowels Mix Mode**: Control the magnitude of specific musical instruments or specific vowel from these vowels in a mixture using dedicated sliders.

 - **Music & Animals Mix Mode**: Adjust the magnitude of individual animal sounds or specific specific musical instruments in a mixture via sliders.

-- **ECG Abnormalities Mode**: Modify the magnitude of normal and arrhythmic components of ECG signals, with sliders corresponding to different arrhythmias.

 - **Wiener Mode**: Remove noise from the signal based on a selected silent segment, ensuring a cleaner output.